rmraya/TMXEditor/README.md

 ## Requirements

 - JDK 11 or newer is required for compiling and building.
+Get it from [AdoptOpenJDK](https://adoptopenjdk.net/).
-- Apache Ant 1.10.7 or newer
+- Apache Ant 1.10.7 or newer.
+Get it from https://ant.apache.org/
-- NodeJS 12.14.0 LTS or newer
+- Node.js 12.14.0 LTS or newer.
+Get it from https://nodejs.org/
-- TypeScript 3.7.5 or newer
+- TypeScript 3.7.5 or newer.
+Get it from https://www.typescriptlang.org/

 ## Building